Raneomik/ProductMiniManager/README.md

 ### Use the app

-You should now be able to navigate through the app, and also access the EasyAdmin backOffice at : `/admin`
+You should now be able to navigate through the app, and also manage the products with the EasyAdmin backOffice at : `{/fr}/admin` with credentials 'admin':'password'

 * run tests :
 ```
 sudo docker exec product-manager-srv bin/phpunit
 ```

-* API product endpoits :
+* API product endpoints :

-You can get a json list of products at `/api/products`

-and a specific product at `/api/product/{slug}`
+You can get a json list of products at `/api/products` and a specific product at `/api/product/{slug}`

 * CSV product export :